dominikpanzer/point-of-sale-kata/README.md

 This is an example solution in TypeScript for J.B.
 Rainsbergers Kata "Point of Sale" from the course "The World's Best Intro to TDD, Level 1: TDD done right".

+## Iteration 1 - Show Price On Display
 Test list:

 1. Barcode shows error for invalid barcode